 The vestibular sense is small structures located in our inner ears which provide information to our brain about the position of our head, motion, and works with other sensory systems to tell us where our body is in space.
 In this blog, NAPA pediatric occupational therapist Elena explains everything you need to know about the vestibular sense, vestibular input, and even shares some vestibular activities used in occupational therapy!

 When the vestibular system works correctly, the constant presence of gravity allows all our other sensory systems to work cohesively.
 The vestibular system contributes to our ability to balance, maintain an upright posture, and stabilize the head and body when moving.
 It has no effect on muscle strength which is also needed for postural control.

-Under-responsiveness to vestibular input.
-Under-responsiveness is characterized by being clumsy, ability to spin without feeling dizzy, difficulty with bilateral tasks, and poor posture.
-Children who are under-responsive need more input than average in order to feel the effects on their bodies.
+Under-responsiveness to vestibular input is characterized by being clumsy, ability to spin without feeling dizzy, difficulty with bilateral integration tasks, and poor posture.
+Children who are under-responsive may be referred to as “vestibular sensory seekers” as they need more input than average in order to feel the effects on their bodies.
 This means that they often seek vestibular input through crashing or falling, swinging, spinning, and other movement-based activities, known as vestibular seeking behaviors.